mpanko/denisasvach/content/projects/back-into-the-desert.md

       **2023**

-      the video *Back into the Desert* was presented as part of the ACT Performance Festival in Zurich, Switzerland in 2023.
+      the video *Back into the Desert* was presented as part of the ACT Performance Festival in Zurich, Switzerland, in 2023.

       *Concept, video:* **Denisa Svachova**